afirstenberg/multivocal/README.md

 primary development target, so it may not be fully tested.
 Besides, this version has been deprecated (and possibly shut off) by Google.

+There is also *preliminary* support for Dialogflow version 3 (Dialogflow CX), but since there are no default integrations and several gaps in the actual webhook support (many things need to be represented by ID rather than by name), this is subject to change.

 #### What integrations with Dialogflow are supported?

+Dialogflow 2 integrations supported are
 * Google Assistant (Actions on Google version 2)
 * Hangouts Chat (also named Google Chat)

+Dialogflow 3 does not have any integrations yet to support.

 #### Does multivocal work with the Actions SDK or the Actions Builder?